-Contact Person: PD Dr.-Ing. habil.
+Contact Person: apl.
+Prof. Dr.-Ing. habil.
 Christian Stemmer

 The high-speed aerodynamics group is mainly concerned with the investigation of the laminar-turbulent breakdown in hypersonic boundary layers.
 For Mach numbers above 10 as they are common place in re-entry scenarios at high altitides (40-60km), generally speaking, the transition moves forward from the aft to the head of a hypesonic vehicle until it reaches a fully turbulent state at lower altitudes (and lower Mach numbers).
 In the high-altitude regime, the flow inside the boundary layer is very hot (up to several thousand degree C) and the air dissociates consuming energy.
 This has an immediate influence on the heat transfer on the relatively cool surface.
 During the amplification of boundayr-layer instabilities, irregular heat-transfer patterns can arise, which subject the surface to unusually high heat-transfer rates.
 This can lead to an increase in local ablation and in the worst case, to local failure as this can be a self-energising effect.